 I look around me and see people my age retiring.
 And I say, “Huh?
 Why are they doing that?”
 I love what I do.
 Why would I want to stop doing this???
 I have NO plans to retire.
 I love working with my patients and plan to continue doing so for many years.
 However, on the opposite side of the country is my only child and a group of cousins and other close friends.
 So how do I work out this conflict as the years go on?
 Well, I’ve come up with a compromise answer.

 I’ll still be available by phone in the usual ways.
 I’ll just be in a different time zone.
 (Sounds like an insult: Hey, that one’s in a different time zone, isn’t she?)
 So, I’ll be 3 hours ahead of you.
 I’ll be there as usual to discuss any new symptoms or problems at the same phone number.
+If you have any questions about the new plans, call either Terri at the office 805-748-0954 or me on my cell.
+Terri will still be booking both new and follow up patient appointments.

 Help with weight loss in San Luis Obispo County